virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

   // ...
 }
 ```
-Flares will be animated using a remapped `sin` function with some arbitrary offset.
-An example of a star with and without flares:
+Flares will be animated using a remapped `sin` function with an arbitrary offset to create a pulsating effect.
+This will give the stars a dynamic, glowing appearance.
+Here's an example of a star with and without flares:

 <p align="center">
 <img src="assets/Star_Example.png" width="600px">
 </p>

-Having a way to generate stars, we can run a loop to generate them, and at the end of each iteration, increase the grid size and reduce star's size.
+Having a method to generate stars, we can now run a loop to generate them and, at the end of each iteration, increase the grid size while reducing the star's size.
 Back in `draw_stars`, we first initialize some state:

 ```glsl
 vec3 draw_stars( in vec3 rd )